 Normal Balance: Credit

-Definition: The amount of receipts that, immediately upon collection, are not available for obligation.
-For example, the authorizing legislation may specify the receipts are not available for obligation, entire until a specified time in the future.
+Definition: The amount of receipts that, immediately upon collection, is are not available for obligation.
 These receipts, or a portion thereof, may be available for investment before becoming available for obligation.
-This USSGL account will offset the budgetary resource appropriation lines on the SF 133: Report on Budget Execution and Budgetary Resources/Budget Program and Financing Schedule, for a net-zero effect.
-This USSGL account also will crosswalk to column 11 of the Bureau of the Fiscal Service 2108: Yearend Closing Statement, to support the balances of the fund balance with the U.S. Department of the Treasury and/or investments.
+For example, the authorizing legislation may specify a portion of the receipts is are not available for obligation, while the entire amount remainder of the receipts is only available for investment.
 This account does not close at yearend.

 Justification: To remove FMS 2108 since it is no longer a statement, remove SF 133 references that are not needed, and to make definition more accurate.